vnspoj/vnspoj.github.io/_wiki/num_methods/ternary_search.md

 ---
 layout: wiki
 wiki: true
-title: Ternary Search and its Applications
+title: "Ternary Search and its Applications"
 ---
-# Ternary Search

 We are given a function $f(x)$ which is unimodal on an interval $[l, r]$.
 By unimodal function, we mean one of two behaviors of the function: